kang-gnak/eva-dataset/readme.md

 #images folder#

-This folder contains all the resized images we selected from AVA dataset.
+This folder contains the resized images we selected from AVA dataset and showed to subjects.

 You can use our classification of image category in image_content_category.csv or use your own classification.
 Notice the images are 600-700MB.

+If you cannot download it successfully, you can go to https://mycore.core-cloud.net/index.php/s/ogTxYkJLrDr9x9Q for the two zip image files.
+EVA_category.zip contains images classified to different folders; EVA_together.zip contains all the images.

 #data folder#